-The Company reports its business in two segments, LabCorp Diagnostics (LCD) and Covance Drug Development (CDD).
-LabCorp Diagnostics is one of the largest clinical laboratories in the world by revenue.
-Covance Drug Development is a provider of end-to-end drug development services from early-stage research to regulatory approval and beyond.
-In 2016, LCD and CDD contributed 69.9% and 30.1%, respectively, of net revenues to the Company, and in 2015 contributed 72.9% and 27.1%, respectively.
-Each of the segments' net revenues in 2015 includes the results of the Company's acquisition of Covance Inc. on February 19, 2015.
+The Company reports its business in two segments, LCD and CDD.
+In 2017, LCD and CDD contributed 70.3% and 29.7%, respectively, of net revenues to the Company, and in 2016 contributed 69.9% and 30.1%, respectively.
 For further financial information about these segments, including information for each of the last three fiscal years regarding revenue, operating income and other important information, see Note 20 to the Consolidated Financial Statements.